Tony Robbins

+He has also appeared in television shows, owns wellness companies, and has done philanthropy.

 Early life and education

-Robbins was born Anthony J. Mahavoric in North Hollywood, California, on February 29, 1960.
-The eldest of three children, his parents divorced when he was seven.
+Robbins was born Anthony J. Mahavorić in North Hollywood, California, on February 29, 1960.
+He was the eldest of three children and his parents divorced when Robbins was seven.
+His mother remarried several times, including a marriage with Jim Robbins, a former semi-professional baseball player who legally adopted Anthony when he was 12.
 He is of Croatian descent from both sides of his family.
-His mother remarried several times, including a marriage with Jim Robbins, a former semi-professional baseball player who legally adopted Anthony when he was 12.

 Robbins attended Glendora High School.
 During high school, he grew 10 in in one year, a growth spurt later attributed to a pituitary tumor.
 He has said his home life was "chaotic" and "abusive".
 When he was 17, he left home and never returned.
 He later worked as a janitor, and did not attend college.
-One day, he asked his landlord, a family friend, how he became so successful, and the landlord told him that he started to turn his life around after attending a Jim Rohn seminar.

-Career
+Business career

+Motivational speaking

-Robbins began promoting seminars for motivational speaker and author Jim Rohn when he was 17 years old.
+Robbins began working for motivational speaker and author Jim Rohn when he was 17 years old.
+He eventually learned neuro-linguistic programming, and began to teach self-improvement seminars himself.
 He subsequently learned to firewalk and incorporated it into his seminars.
 In May 1995, Robbins Research International (RRI) settled with the Federal Trade Commission over alleged violations of the agency's Franchise Rule.
 Under the settlement, RRI did not admit to having violated any law, but agreed to pay $221,260 in consumer redress.
 In 2000, Wade Cook sued Robbins for allegedly using copyrighted terms from Cook's book Wall Street Money Machine in his seminars.
 A jury awarded Cook a $655,900 judgment, which was appealed.
 Cook and Robbins settled for an undisclosed amount.

+In July 2012, the San Jose Mercury News published a story reporting that several people had been burned and hospitalized during one of Robbins's fire-walking events on July 19, 2012.
+This story was picked up by other media outlets, including Fox News, The New York Times, and CNN.
+Aspects of these reports were later challenged by Robbins himself along with some of the on-site medical professionals.
+On June 24, 2016, it was reported that "dozens were burned and required medical attention after attempting to walk on hot coals during a fire-walking event at a Tony Robbins seminar in Dallas, Texas".
+A spokeswoman for the Robbins organization stated, "Someone unfamiliar with the process of the fire-walk called 911 reporting the need for emergency service vehicles ... there was no need for emergency personnel ... only 5 of 7,000 participants requested an examination beyond what was readily available on site."
+Robbins has worked on an individual basis with Bill Clinton, Justin Tuck, Hugh Jackman, and Pitbull.
+He has counseled businessmen Peter Guber, Steve Wynn, and Marc Benioff.